Jack Kirby: Final years (1981–1994)

 In the twilight of his life, Kirby spent a great deal of time sparring with Marvel executives over the ownership rights of his original page boards.
 At Marvel, many of these pages owned by the company (due to outdated and legally dubious copyright claims) were given away as promotional gifts to Marvel clients or simply stolen from company warehouses.
 After the passage of the Copyright Act of 1976, which greatly expanded artist copyright capabilities, comics publishers began to return original art to creators, but in Marvel's case only if they signed a release reaffirming Marvel's ownership of the copyright.
 In 1985, Marvel issued a release that demanded Kirby affirm that his art was created for hire, allowing Marvel to retain copyright in perpetuity, in addition to demanding that Kirby forego all future royalties.
 Marvel offered him 88 pages of his art (less than 1% of his total output) if he signed the agreement, but reserved the right to reclaim the art if Kirby violated the deal.
 After Kirby publicly slammed Marvel, calling the company thugs and claiming they were arbitrarily holding his creations, Marvel finally returned (after two years of deliberations) approximately 1,900 or 2,100 pages of the estimated 10,000 to 13,000 Kirby drew for the company.

-For the producer Charles Band, Jack Kirby made concept art for the films Doctor Mortalis and Mindmaster, which would later be released as Doctor Mordrid (1992) and Mandroid (1993), respectively.
+For the producer Charles Band, Jack Kirby made concept art for the films Doctor Mortalis and Mindmaster, which were later released as Doctor Mordrid (1992) and Mandroid (1993), respectively.
 Doctor Mordrid began as a planned adaptation of the Marvel Comics character Dr. Strange, but Band's option expired.

 For Topps Comics, founded in 1993, Kirby retained ownership of characters used in multiple series of what the company dubbed "The Kirbyverse".
 These titles were derived mainly from designs and concepts Kirby had kept in his files, some intended initially for the by-then-defunct Pacific Comics, and then licensed to Topps for what became the "Jack Kirby's Secret City Saga" mythos.
 Phantom Force was the last comic book Kirby worked on before his death.
 The story was co-written by Kirby with Michael Thibodeaux and Richard French, based on an eight-page pitch for an unused Bruce Lee comic in 1978.
 Issues #1 and 2 were published by Image Comics with various Image artists inking over Kirby's pencils.
-Issue #0 and issues #3-8 were published by Genesis West, with Kirby providing pencils for issues #0 and 4.
+Issue #0 and issues #3–8 were published by Genesis West, with Kirby providing pencils for issues #0 and 4.
 Thibodeaux provided the art for the remaining issues of the series after Kirby died.

 Personal life and death

 In the early 1940s, Kirby and his family moved to Brooklyn.
-There, Kirby met Rosalind "Roz" Goldstein, who lived in the same apartment building.
+Kirby met Rosalind "Roz" Goldstein, who lived in the same Brooklyn apartment building.
 The pair began dating soon afterward.
 Kirby proposed to Goldstein on her 18th birthday, and the two became engaged.
 They married on May 23, 1942.
-The couple had four children together: Susan (b.
+The couple had four children: Susan (b.
 December 6, 1945), Neal (b.
 May 1948), Barbara (b.
 November 1952), and Lisa (b.
 September 1960).